CSC207-UofT/plannr/phase2/design_document.md

 ## **Specification:**

 Plannr is an organizational platform in the form of an Android app that helps university students coordinate their everyday routine, including schoolwork and expenses.
-Users are first taken to the login page and prompted to login by entering their email and password If they do not have an account yet, they can click the sign up button.
+Users are first taken to the login page and prompted to log in by entering their email and password If they do not have an account yet, they can click the sign-up button.
 They sign up by entering their full name, email, and password.
 After signing up or logging in, users are taken to the main view which is a to do list that allows users see all school events that they created.
 Users can also create events by the means of a calendar that offers a monthly view and an add event feature.
-A user can also view school specific specific events in the form of a list underneath the calendar.
+A user can also view school specific events in the form of a list underneath the calendar.
 Our platform currently focuses on two main categories:

 * **Schoolwork:** As a user, I can add (use case), four school-related events (entity), including assessments, due